Keep your plants healthy using our watering guide.

 In the summer, check the soil for moisture every 2–3 days for small plants and every 3–5 days for larger plants and trees.

-Container plants and hanging baskets will likely need to be checked every day as they dry out much faster than plants in the ground.
+Check container plants and hanging baskets every day, as they dry out much faster than plants in the ground.
 Adding a water-grabbing polymer, such as Soil Moist, can help reduce the frequency of watering in potted plants.
 These polymers absorb the excess water that typically drains through the pot, hold it in a gel form and release it to the roots when needed.